Korean Studies FAQ

 Three!
 Each year we offer Beginning, Intermediate, and Advanced Korean.

-- How many hours a week do language courses meet and what is the usual class size?
+- How many hours a week do language courses meet?

 - Will I learn to read an write, or just speak and listen?